-This document describes requirements for the layout and presentation of text in languages that use the Thai script when they are used by Web standards and technologies, such as HTML, CSS, Mobile Web, Digital Publications, and Unicode.
+This document describes requirements for the layout and presentation of text in the Thai language, using the Thai script when they are used by Web standards and technologies, such as HTML, CSS, Mobile Web, Digital Publications, and Unicode.

-This document describes the basic requirements for Thai script layout and text support on the Web and in eBooks.
-These requirements provide information for Web technologies such as CSS, HTML and digital publications about how to support users of Thai scripts.
+This document describes the basic requirements for the Thai language, using the Thai script layout and text support on the Web and in eBooks.
+These requirements provide information for Web technologies such as CSS, HTML and digital publications about how to support Thai language speakers.
 Currently the document focuses on Thai as used for the Thai language.
 The information here is developed in conjunction with a document that summarises gaps in support on the Web for Thai.

 The editor's draft of this document is being developed by the Southeast Asian Layout Task Force, part of the W3C Internationalization Interest Group.
 It is published by the Internationalization Working Group.
 The end target for this document is a Working Group Note.

 If you wish to make comments regarding this document, please raise them as github issues.
 Only send comments by email if you are unable to raise issues on github (see links below).
 All comments are welcome.